YiFengEDMS/simPM/README.md

 #### How to use _simPM_?

-The main function in package `simPM` is `simPM()`.
+-The main function in package `simPM` is `simPM()`.
 As an example, the following code can be used to search for an optimal wave-level PHPM design with 4 waves of repeated measures.

 ```
 wave.ex1=simPM(popModel=popModel,                          #supply the population model using lavaan language